 ASMSU/COGS Legal Services provide for student participation in a prepaid legal services plan.
 This entitles currently enrolled undergraduate and graduate students to receive legal counsel from staff attorneys on most legal concerns.
-Students may be able to receive representation in court or be counseled for landlord-tenant problems, criminal misdemeanors, drunk driving and other traffic offenses, debtor-creditor problems and other civil concerns.
+Students may receive representation in court or be counseled for criminal misdemeanors, drunk driving and other traffic offenses, and landlord-tenant problems, as well as other civil matters.